jakeogh/commandlock/README.md

 _before_ the critical section in the parent script.
 The lock is removed via the trap when the parent script terminates.

-This script should have no effect on the parent script other than locking.
-The variable names are set readonly to prevent collisions with names in the parent script.
-The set commands are done in subshells so we don't need to save and restore state.
+Sourcing `commandlock` should have no effect on the parent script other than locking.
+- The variable names are set readonly to prevent collisions with names in the parent script.
+- The set commands are done in subshells so there is no state to save and restore.

 **Design notes:**

-- Attempts to be strictly POSIX compliant.
+- Attempts to be POSIX compliant.
-- Does not depend on bash specific features.
+- Does not depend on bash-specific features.
 - Redirection using noclobber is the atomic locking primitive instead of mkdir because it's faster.

 **Benchmark mkdir vs noclobber:**